Medication and Sharps Disposal

 Why Flushing Is A Bad Idea

-When you flush medication down your drain, it ends up at Fargo's Wastewater Treatment Plant.
-While this plant is designed to remove many contaminants from untreated water, it may not filter out the ingredients found in many medications.
-These ingredients can remain in the treated water when it is released into the Red River and harm creatures living in the river, including fish and frogs.
+When you flush unused medication down your drain or toilet, it ends up at City of Fargo's Regional Water Reclamation Facility.
+While this facility is designed to remove many contaminants from untreated water, it may not filter out the ingredients found in many medications.
+These ingredients that remain in the treated water, when it is released into the Red River can harm creatures living in the river, including fish and frogs.
+When flushing sharps/needles down your toilet, or throwing them away in the trash, this becomes hazardous to anyone who may come in contact with them.
+To avoid the possibility of injury, there is a safer way of disposing sharps/needles.

 For More Information